Viz.

 The abbreviation viz. (or viz without a full stop) is short for the Latin videlicet, which itself is a contraction of the Latin phrase videre licet, meaning "it is permitted to see".
 It is used as a synonym for "namely", "that is to say", "to wit", "which is", or "as follows".
-It is typically used to introduce examples or further details to illustrate a point: for example, "all types of data viz. text, audio, video, pictures, graphics, can be transmitted through networking".
+It is typically used to introduce examples or further details to illustrate a point, for example:

+We both shared the same ambition, viz., to make a lot of money and to retire at 40.